Snake Plant or Dracaena trifasciata ‘Zeylanica’ is a member of the asparagaceae family. It is native to West Africa.

 Spider Mites

 If spider mites have taken to your Snake Plant, spray them with a mixture of neem oil, dish soap and water (or you can buy an insecticidal soap).
 I repeat this about once or twice a week (depending on the severity of infestation) for about a month.
 It’s also good to do this preventatively once a month or so.
 You will know you have spider mites if you see webbing and leaf damage.
-You can also insert a yellow sticky trap into the soil to try and trap some of the spider mites and slow down the infestation.
+Learn how to eradicate Spider Mites.

 Thrips